 Have at least one Colorado-based partner

-NOTE: Challenge Partners are not eligible to apply.
-Challenge Partner affiliates and grantees are eligible to apply.
-Challenge Partners do not determine final selection criteria, the judging process, or final award decisions.
-They will only have access to selection or judging criteria that is made available to all prospective applicants.
+NOTE: Challenge Partners were not eligible to apply.
+Challenge Partner affiliates and grantees were eligible to apply.
+Challenge Partners did not determine final selection criteria, the judging process, or final award decisions.

 Describe how the partnership will collaborate to support Coloradans ages 12-24 in making informed choices and obtaining job-relevant skills to build a high-quality career.